taosdata/TDengine/docs/en/05-programming/01-connect/02-java.md

 ## Config

-Run this command in your terminal to save the JDBC URL as variable:
+Run this command in your terminal to save the JDBC URL as variable, or if it is a spring application, you can use the spring configuration:

 <Tabs defaultValue="bash">
 <TabItem value="bash" label="Bash">